isoopod/Pack/docs/Datatypes/Primitives.md

 Encodes a 32-bit unsigned integer in 4 bytes.
 Range: [0–4,294,967,295]

-## UInt56
+## UInt64

 :::note[Aliases]
 **ULong** is an alias for UInt56 and can be used instead
 :::
-Encodes a 53-bit unsigned integer in 7 bytes (hence 56 instead of 53).
+Encodes a 64-bit unsigned integer using 8 bytes.

-Range: [0–9,007,199,254,740,992]
+Like [Int64](#int64), this is encoded by splitting the number into low and high 32-bit unsigned segments in little-endian order (low first, then high), and combining them when reading.

-The reason we use 53 bits is because Doubles (the luau number type) only hold integers exactly up to 2<sup>53</sup>.
+Range (exact): [0–9,007,199,254,740,992]

-This means the traditional ULong size of 64-bit is unpractical.
+Although UInt64 can store exact integers up to 2<sup>53</sup>, Luau numbers lose precision above 2<sup>53</sup>.

-The intended use case for UInt56 is for UserIds and AssetIds, or other large unsigned integers.
+Refer to [Int64](#int64) for more info.

 ## Vector2float32